Lightprotocol/light-protocol/cli/README.md

 #### Compress native SOL

-> **Note:** Ensure the the SOL omnibus account of the Light system program is already initialized by running: `light init-sol-pool`
+> **Note:** Ensure the SOL omnibus account of the Light system program is already initialized by running: `light init-sol-pool`

 ```bash